Cash as an Asset

 Monetizing hard assets can be achieved providing their is a credit line in place and the owner of the credit line is able to leverage the asset in order to trigger part of that credit line, and it is this newly released cash that is then used to enter a trade program or asset management program

-These Assets must be held in a secure bonded warehouse, a Bank or other verifiable bonded warehouse each with the supporting documentation such as an appraisal or certificate of analysis from a known or vetted organisation such as IGAS Gmbh, and the institution’s issued SKR or Safe Keeping Receipt.
+These Assets must be held in either a secure bonded warehouse or a Rated Bank preferably each with the supporting documentation such as an appraisal or certificate of analysis from a known or vetted organisation such as IGAS Gmbh, and the institution’s issued SKR or Safe Keeping Receipt issued from a Rated Bank so that the bank can issue a SWIFT message offering verification or ‘blocking’ of the asset under the term ‘Full Banking Responsibility’.

 Some examples of Hard Assets would be Copper Isotope Powder, Nickel Wire, Precious Gemstones, Gold, Silver and more.